zonemaster/zonemaster/docs/specifications/test-data/Zone-TP/zone09.md

 message tags are defined in the test case ([Zone09]) and the scenarios are defined below.

 The scenarios are defined in two parts.
-First part defines the expectations on message tags from [Zone09] when Zonemaster is run against zone set up for the
+The first part defines the expectations on message tags from [Zone09] when Zonemaster is run against the zone set up for the scenario:
-scenario:

 * What messages must be outputted (mandatory).
 * What messages must not be outputted (forbidden).